dotnet/dotnet-docker/documentation/supported-tags.md

 ## Tag Listing

 Each [Docker Hub repository](https://hub.docker.com/_/microsoft-dotnet) contains a detailed listing of all supported tags.
 The listing is broken apart by OS platform (e.g. `Linux amd64 Tags` or `Nano Server 2022 amd64 Tags`).
 Each row represents a single image and contains all of the tags that reference it.
-For example the following entry represents the 5.0 runtime Buster image which is referenced by seven tags:
+For example the following entry represents the 6.0 runtime Bullseye image which is referenced by seven tags:

 Tags | Dockerfile | OS Version
 -----------| -------------| -------------
-5.0.2-buster-slim-amd64, 5.0-buster-slim-amd64, 5.0.2-buster-slim, 5.0-buster-slim, 5.0.2, 5.0, latest | [Dockerfile](https://github.com/dotnet/dotnet-docker/blob/main/src/runtime/5.0/buster-slim/amd64/Dockerfile) | Debian 10
+6.0.0-bullseye-slim-amd64, 6.0-bullseye-slim-amd64, 6.0.0-bullseye-slim, 6.0-bullseye-slim, 6.0.0, 6.0, latest | [Dockerfile](https://github.com/dotnet/dotnet-docker/blob/main/src/runtime/6.0/bullseye-slim/amd64/Dockerfile) | Debian 11

 ## Tag Lifecycle